-News Limited appoints director of people and culture
+News Limited has appointed Janine Stewart, formerly of Perpetual, to director of people and culture.

 The chief executive of News Limited, Kim Williams, today announced the appointment of Janine Stewart as the company’s director of people and culture.

 Ms Stewart joins News Limited from Perpetual where she was group executive, people and culture.
 In her new role Ms Stewart will be responsible for devising and executing a new people strategy for the company and leading its cultural change program.
 All of the company’s divisional human resources management will report to her.